 Wear gear that stops you from slipping into the water or reduces problems if you do go into the surf.
 Wear shoes with non-slip soles or cleats.
 Rock plates or cleats are essential on wet, weedy rocks.
 Wear lightweight clothing and a flotation jacket, so that if you’re swept off rocks, you are buoyant and your clothes don’t drag you underwater.
 Also, wear head protection because many people who have drowned when swept off rocks have received some sort of head injury.

 Q: How do I know if a spot is safe for rock fishing?

 No place is perfectly safe for rock fishing.
 To minimise risks, fish only with others in places where experienced anglers go.
 Spend at least half an hour watching the wind and wave action before deciding whether a place is suitable.
 Think – what will your fishing spot be like in a few hours time with different tides and weather change?

 Q: Do I need a fishing licence when rock fishing?

 If you’re over 18 and not a pensioner, you need a licence to fish in NSW.
 This includes rock fishing and collecting bait.
 You can buy your licence from hundreds of local agents (bait and tackle shops, caravan parks, general stores and service stations); on the internet at www.fisheries.nsw.gov.au or by phoning 1300 369 365.

 Q: I do enjoy collecting abalone, oysters or other molluscs off the rocks.
 Is this as dangerous as rock fishing?

-Whenever you’re on coastal rocks where waves can sweep you into the water, you should follow the same practical guidelines to minimise the risk of being washed away – know and understand the weather conditions and tides, don’t go alone, and wear the right gear, especially non-slip shoes.
+Whenever you’re on coastal rocks where waves can sweep you into the water, you should follow the same practical guidelines to minimise the risk of being washed away – know and understand the weather conditions and tides, don’t go alone, and wear the right gear, especially a life jacket and non-slip shoes.
 And remember you need a fishing licence when collecting any marine creatures, even by hand.